 Admission to the Honors Program requires an application in the second semester of the Junior year.
 It normally requires a GPA of 3.65 overall and in Linguistics, but this requirement can be waived by the CAS Director of College Honors in exceptional circumstances by petition from the Director of Undergraduate Studies.

 The application must be made by April 15 to the Director of Undergraduate Studies.
-The application consists of the form and a one- to two-page description of the topic that the student wishes to investigate in the thesis.
+In the application, students upload a one- to two-page description of the topic they wish to investigate in the thesis.
 The student must identify a faculty member in Linguistics who has agreed to work with the student.
 The description of the thesis is written in consultation with the faculty advisor.
 The student will be notified by May 1 about acceptance into the Honors program.

 The Honors Experience